-Some factors that trigger eczema include soaps, detergents, disinfectants, juices from produce or meats or dry skin in adults.
-There are also other factors that can cause allergies and trigger eczema such as, dust, pets, pollen, mold, or dandruff, etc. Most importantly, infections, stress, sweating, heat, humidity, and hormonal changes can cause eczema.
+An eczema flare up can be triggered by environmental factors, such as weather, humidity, dust, pets, pollen, mold, dandruff, etc. Other triggers include harsh soaps, detergents, disinfectants, juices from produce or meats or dry skin in adults.
+Infections (especially skin infections), stress, and hormonal changes can also cause eczema.
 However, this does not mean that if you are exposed to such conditions, you will get eczema.

 What Is Psoriasis?

-Psoriasis is a chronic immune-mediated disease, meaning the immune system becomes dysfunctional resulting in skin changes.
-This causes the skin cell turnover period to be shorter.
-Additionally, psoriasis may appear more silver or white in some areas.
-It is more common in patients between the ages of 15 and 35.
+Psoriasis may appear more silver or white in some areas.
+It is most common in patients between the ages of 15 and 35.
 It entails thicker scales and a deeper burning sensation.
 Psoriasis also shares some of the previously mentioned triggers, such as stress and infection.
-Some other factors that can flare up the skin include sunburn and scratches.
+Some other factors that can cause psoriasis to flare up the skin include sunburn and scratches.

 Psoriasis may be linked to other serious health conditions, such as diabetes, heart disease or depression.
 It is important to note that our experienced providers in Medina will be able to diagnose psoriasis and provide relief if you are dealing with such symptoms.